HazyResearch/hyena-dna/README.md

 Credit: much of the code is forked and extended from [S4](https://github.com/HazyResearch/state-spaces) and [Safari](https://github.com/HazyResearch/safari).

+## Discord

+Trying [Discord](https://discord.gg/RJxUq4mzmW) out!
+Maybe it'll be conducive to sharing ideas / tips on how HyenaDNA could be applied in different ways.
+Feel free to post questions there.

 ## Hugging Face pretrained weights
 <a name="huggingface"></a>